rustkas/rustkas.github.io/index.md

 * Quick-learner and eager for development

 ### The recent technical actions
+* Research using Dart for programming for Web
 * Research Hugo static site generator
-* Research using Erlang for programming for web, scientific concepts for the development of training systems
+* Research using Erlang for programming for Web, scientific concepts for the development of training systems
 * Translate to Russian ["Programming Erlang, Second Edition Software for a Concurrent World"](https://pragprog.com/book/jaerlang2/programming-erlang)
 * Publish [translation](https://github.com/rustkas/Introducing-Erlang-2nd-Edition-translation-into-Russian-) to Russian ["Introdusing Erlang" 2nd edition](https://learning.oreilly.com/library/view/introducing-erlang-2nd/9781491973363/).
 * Tutor of Rust programming language.